VarLad/crenshaw-lets-build-a-compiler/02/README.md

 There are two basic approaches we can take:

-  o Try to fix up the code after it's generated
+- Try to fix up the code after it's generated

 This is  the concept of "peephole" optimization.
 The general idea it that we  know  what  combinations of instructions the compiler  is  going  to generate, and we also know which ones are pretty bad (such as the code for -1, above).
 So all we do  is  to   scan   the  produced  code,  looking  for  those combinations, and replacing  them  by better ones.
 It's sort of   a   macro   expansion,   in   reverse,   and   a  fairly straightforward  exercise  in   pattern-matching.
-The  only
-    complication,  really, is that there may be  a  LOT  of  such combinations to look for.
+The  only complication,  really, is that there may be  a  LOT  of  such combinations to look for.
 It's called  peephole optimization simply because it only looks at a small group of instructions at a time.
 Peephole  optimization can have a dramatic effect on  the  quality  of the code,  with  little  change  to  the structure of the compiler  itself.
 There is a price to pay, though,  in  both  the  speed,   size, and complexity of  the compiler.
 Looking for all those combinations calls for a lot of IF tests, each one of which is a source of error.
 And, of course, it takes time.

  In  the  classical  implementation  of a peephole optimizer, it's done as a second pass to the compiler.
 The  output code is  written  to  disk,  and  then  the  optimizer  reads  and processes the disk file again.
 As a matter of fact,  you can see that the optimizer could  even be a separate PROGRAM from the compiler proper.
 Since the optimizer only  looks  at the code through a  small  "window"  of  instructions  (hence the name), a better implementation would be to simply buffer up a few lines of output, and scan the buffer after each EmitLn.

-  o Try to generate better code in the first place
+- Try to generate better code in the first place

 This approach calls for us to look for  special  cases BEFORE we Emit them.
 As a trivial example,  we  should  be  able to identify a constant zero,  and  Emit a CLR instead of a load, or even do nothing at all, as in an add of zero, for example.
 Closer to home, if we had chosen to recognize the unary minus in Factor  instead of in Expression, we could treat constants like -1 as ordinary constants,  rather  then  generating them from  positive  ones.
 None of these things are difficult to deal with ... they only add extra tests in the code, which is why  I  haven't  included them in our program.
 The way I see it, once we get to the point that we have a working compiler, generating useful code  that  executes, we can always go back and tweak the thing to tighten up the code produced.
 That's why there are Release 2.0's in the world.

 There IS one more type  of  optimization  worth  mentioning, that seems to promise pretty tight code without too much hassle.
 It's